Tudat/tudat/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst

 .. class:: MultiTypePropagatorSettings

+    This class is used to propagate multiple types of :class:`PropagatorSettings` concurrently, for instance a translational-rotational dynamics, translational and mass dynamics (spacecraft under thrust) *etc*.
+Note that the types of dynamics need not apply to the same body, you may for instance propagate the translational state and mass of a spacecraft concurrently with the rotational state of the Earth.
-    This class is used to propagate multiple types of :class:`PropagatorSettings` concurrently.
-The constructor of this class is overloaded depending on how the list of propagator settings is passed:
+    The constructor of this class is overloaded depending on how the list of propagator settings is passed (with the former being typical)	:

     .. method:: Using an std::vector